-- (1) Excludes perquisites and other personal benefits unless the aggregate amount of such compensation exceeded the lesser of \$50,000 or 10% of the total annual salary and bonus reported for the Named Executive Officer. - (2) Each of the amounts in this column reflect contributions by the Company to its 401(k) Plan for the executive's benefit.
+- (1) Excludes perquisites and other personal benefits unless the aggregate amount of such compensation exceeded the lesser of \$50,000 or 10% of the total annual salary and bonus reported for the Named Executive Officer. - (2) Each of the amounts in this column reflect contributions by the Company to its $401\,(k)$ Plan for the executive's benefit. - (3) Not determined as of March 14, 1997.